chartshq/muze/packages/transform/README.md

 # transform

-It is used in the [MuzeJS](https://github.com/chartshq/muze) library.
+It is used in the [MuzeJS](https://github.com/chartshq/muze) library. `Transform` helps in modifying or transforming the plots into stacked, grouped and identity transformations.

 ## Installation